Lepton-induced reactions on nuclei in a wide kinematical regime: Model

 \subsection{Neutrinos}

 For electrons the two structure functions $W_{1,2}^e$ are well defined, based on the fit of Bosted and Christy \cite{Christy:2007ve,Bosted:2007xd} to the proton and neutron cross sections.
-For neutrinos these are only very roughly known since data on elementary targets are very rare and any such data are not available for fixed neutrino energies.
+For neutrinos these are only very roughly known since data on elementary targets are very rare \cite{Formaggio:2012cpf}.
 Furthermore, the structure function $W_3$, which originates in the interference of vector and axial coupling, appears only for neutrinos and thus is not known.
 For neutrinos we, therefore, retain our original description for quasielastic \cite{Gallmeister:2016dnq} and resonance contributions described in detail in \cite{Leitner:2006ww,Leitner:2006sp,Leitner:2009zz}; in addition the DIS contribution is obtained from PYTHIA \cite{Sjostrand:2006za}.

+This leaves the neutrino structure functions for the background and the 2p2h contributions to be determined.
+Both are dominantly transverse \cite{Christy:2007ve,Martinez-Consentino:2021vcs}.
+Other models \cite{Bodek:2010km,Gonzalez-Rosa:2022ltp} rely on approximate uses of a parton model to determine these neutrino structure functions.
+While this is the appropriate description for very high neutrino energies it is not clear how well these approximations work at the energies of a few GeV relevant for present-day and planned neutrino experiments.
+We, therefore, follow the alternative course to use relations originally developed for low-energy nuclear excitations.